 cacheSyncedDegraded

-ArgoCD can automatically revert drift:
+ArgoCD can revert drift for you automatically:

 apiVersion: argoproj.io/v1alpha1